What is Mediterranean Diet and Can it Help with CPAP Therapy?

 The research appears to show that the traditional Mediterranean diet reduces the risk of heart disease.
 The findings of a recent study published on The New England Journal of Medicine’s website showed the results of the first major clinical trial to measure the diet’s effect on heart risks.

-The most rigorous study looked at the impact a Mediterranean diet can have on obese people with sleep apnea.
+The most rigorous study examined the impact of a Mediterranean diet on obese people with sleep apnea.
 It compares them to those on a prudent diet.
 Published online in the European Respiratory Journal, the study’s researchers from the University of Crete divided 40 people suffering from sleep apnea into two groups.

 The first group of 20 was given a prudent diet to follow.
 The second group of 20 followed a Mediterranean diet.
 Both groups were also encouraged to increase their physical activity.
 And, both groups utilize a CPAP machine as part of their therapy.

 After six months it was found that the group following the Mediterranean diet had fewer numbers of apneas during the rapid eye movement (REM) stage of sleep.
 This stage diet group also had a greater decrease in abdominal fat.

 While the results appeared to be very positive, the study seemed to de-emphasize the fact that the participants were utilizing a CPAP machine.
 Although few studies of this type have been conducted, there have been far more studies surrounding using a CPAP machine.
 The studies look into their effects on reducing the short-term and long-term effects of OSA.
 When we look at the use of CPAP therapy in conjunction with the Mediterranean diet and exercise, which facilitated weight loss, the correlation between the diet and its impact on OSA seems less clear.